oivas000/lichess-bot/README.md

 # lichess-bot

 - A bridge between [Lichess API](https://lichess.org/api#tag/Chess-Bot) and bots.
-- This bot is using docker and concentrated on Heroku server.
+- This bot is using Docker and concentrated on Heroku server.

 ## How to Install In Heroku